-Equitable Life of Canada, one of Canada’s largest mutual life insurance companies, reported earnings of $187 million, equating to a return on policyholders’ equity of 16.6%.
-This record earnings result was driven by continued growth in new and in-force business, along with outstanding investment performance.
+Equitable Life of Canada reported 2022 earnings of $156 million and a return on policyholders’ equity of 12.0%.
+This represents the second highest earnings result in Company history, driven by continued growth and investment portfolio performance.

-The Individual Insurance business reported 2021 sales of $134 million, driven by participating whole life sales.
-Savings and Retirement reported sales of $498 million, driven by sales of segregated funds.
-Group Benefits delivered sales of $49 million, as Equitable Life continues to support small Canadian businesses.
-Another year of solid sales shows that Equitable Life continues to grow in a healthy manner despite a difficult environment.
+The Individual Insurance business reported 2022 sales of $148 million, driven by participating whole life sales and positive momentum from its Equitable GenerationsTM universal life insurance product launch.
+Savings and Retirement reported sales of $547 million, primarily from segregated fund sales, which included the introduction of several new fund offerings in the year.
+Group Benefits delivered sales of $51 million, as Equitable Life continues to support small Canadian businesses.

-Equitable Life closed out 2021 in a position of financial strength, with one of the strongest capital ratios in the industry of 167% as measured by the Life Insurance Capital Adequacy Test (LICAT).
-This is well above the regulatory target, demonstrating that Equitable Life is well positioned to meet current and future commitments to clients.
+Equitable Life closed out 2022 in a position of financial strength, with one of the strongest capital ratios in the industry of 150% as measured by the Life Insurance Capital Adequacy Test (LICAT).
+This is significantly above the regulatory target, demonstrating that Equitable Life is well-positioned to meet current and future commitments to clients.
 In addition, DBRS Morningstar confirmed Equitable Life’s financial strength rating of A (high) with Stable Trends.

-- Sales of $134 million in Individual Insurance, $498 million in Savings and Retirement and $49 million in Group Benefits
+- Sales of $148 million in Individual Insurance, $547 million in Savings and Retirement, and $51 million in Group Benefits

-- Assets under administration grew to $6.8 billion from $6.0 billion
+- Assets under administration grew to $6.9 billion